livash/AppAcademy_work/Assessments/SQL_drills.md

 ```

 1. Have any attributes changed?
+it looks like 1st user lost some posts associated with him.
 2. If any attributes have changed, which attributes exactly?
 3. Have any changes been persisted to the database?